The 2026 Six Meter International Radio Klub (SMIRK) Contest information is as follows:

 El Paso, TX 79904, USA.

-Certificates will be issued to the three highest scoring participants submitting valid logs, in each DXCC entity.
+Certificates will be issued to the three highest scoring participants submitting valid logs for each class and in each DXCC entity where entries are received.
 If different from the above, a certificate will also be awarded to the highest scoring SMIRK member from each DXCC entity from which valid logs are received.
 To be valid, logs must include the above location information.
 For the purpose of this contest, a SMIRK member is anyone who has ever been issued a SMIRK number.

 SMIRK c/o